 (1) Public participation undertaken by the Municipality must contain and comply with all the essential elements of any notices to be placed in terms of the Act or the Municipal Systems Act.

-(2) In addition to the publication of notices in the Provincial Gazette and newspapers as required in terms of this Chapter, the Municipality may use any other method of communication it may deem appropriate
+(2) In addition to the publication of notices in the Provincial Gazette and a newspaper that is circulated in the municipal area, the Municipality may, subject to section 21A of the Municipal Systems Act, use any other method of communication it may deem appropriate.

 (3) The Municipality may for purposes of public engagement on the content of the draft municipal spatial development framework arrange -